 The truth is, however, Shark Bay on Koh Tao is not dangerous.
 Assuming you can swim, your biggest injury will probably be a sunburn.
 Now days, you’re more likely to get kicked by a splashing moron on an organized snorkeling trip than attacked by a shark.

 Humans Are Worse Than Sharks

 Now, I know good and well that humans are far more dangerous to sharks than they are to us.
-In fact, more than an estimated 11,000 sharks die per hour to keep a bunch of morons supplied with overpriced soup made from mercury-laden shark fins.
+In fact, more than an estimated 11,000 sharks die per hour to keep a bunch of ignorant bastards supplied with overpriced soup made from mercury-laden shark fins.